The Australian Tertiary Admission Rank (ATAR) is a rank given to secondary school students on a range from 0 to 99.95.

 - of the 90 credits of study at least 60 credits of study must be from 20 credit TAS or valid pairs.

 *90 credits of TAS must be completed in a maximum of three attempts which can be in non-consecutive years.

 How SATAC calculates the ATAR

-SATAC assigns a percentile rank (between 0 and 100) for each university aggregate achieved.
+We then assign a percentile rank (between 0 and 100) for each university aggregate achieved.
 For example: